 Satisfactory academic progress toward a degree as a full-time student is defined as completing 24 or more credits per academic year and maintaining a cumulative grade point average of 1.8 while earning the first 23 credits, 1.9 for 24-56 credits, and 2.0 for 57 credits or more.
 Any full-time student who fails to maintain this minimum cumulative grade point average will be placed on academic probation.
-A student on academic probation will be advised to take a maximum of 14 credits per semester while on probation.
+A student on academic probation.
 A student who does not maintain the minimum cumulative grade point average for two consecutive semesters will be placed on academic suspension for two semesters.
 Any student taking six or more credits in a semester who receives less than a 1.0 (D) semester grade point average will be placed on academic suspension.